-Itinerary for a Long Weekend in Savannah: Saturday Morning/Midday
+Long Weekend in Savannah, GA Itinerary: Saturday Morning/Midday

 Lunch at The Crab Shack at 40 Estill Hammock Road, Tybee Island, GA 31328.
 Recommendation: get the Low Country Boil for only $12.99.
 You will not be disappointed!

-Itinerary for a Long Weekend in Savannah: Saturday Afternoon
+Itinerary for a Savannah, GA weekend getaway: Saturday Afternoon

 Take a trolley tour of the Historic District.
 Sure, you’ve been walking around and have seen some things already, but it is really nice to be able to take it all in while seated, and with someone there to explain the history and significance of the old buildings and squares.
 We paid $20 each for a 90 minute tour.
 They usually run about $22 each, but there are coupons at most hotels for discounts.

-Itinerary for a Long Weekend in Savannah: Saturday Evening
+Itinerary for a Long Weekend in Savannah, GA: Saturday Evening

 Haunted Savannah walking tour.
 As Savannah is hailed as America’s most haunted city, there are many, many paid walking and trolley ghost tours in the evening.
 The hubs and I decided to create our own walking tour based on some online research and Google mapping.
 Click here for our free guide for a DIY walking ghost tour in Savannah.